Dromedary: Characteristics

 The dromedary is the tallest of the three camel species.
 Adult males range in height between 1.8 and 2.4 m at the shoulder; females range between 1.7 and 1.9 m.
 Males typically weigh between 400 and 690 kg; females range between 300 and 540 kg.
-The distinctive features are its long, curved neck, narrow chest and single hump (the Bactrian camel has two), thick, double-layered eyelashes and bushy eyebrows.
+The distinctive features are its long, curved neck, narrow chest, and single hump (the Bactrian camel has two), thick, double-layered eyelashes, and bushy eyebrows.
 They have sharp vision and a good sense of smell.
 The male has a soft palate (dulaa in Arabic) nearly 18 cm long, which he inflates to produce a deep pink sac.
 The palate, which is often mistaken for the tongue, dangles from one side of the mouth and is used to attract females during the mating season.

-The coat is generally brown but can range from black to nearly white.
+The coat is generally brown, but can range from black to nearly white.
 Leese reported piebald dromedaries in Kordofan and Darfur in Sudan.
-Piebald coloration in some camels is thought to be caused by the KITW1 allele of the KIT gene, though there is likely at least one other mutation that also causes white spotting.
-The hair is long and concentrated on the throat, shoulders and the hump.
+Piebald coloration in some camels is thought to be caused by the KITW1 allele of the KIT gene, though at least one other mutation likely also causes white spotting.
+The hair is long and concentrated on the throat, shoulders, and hump.
 The large eyes are protected by prominent supraorbital ridges; the ears are small and rounded.
 The hump is at least 20 cm high.
 The dromedary has long, powerful legs with two toes on each foot.
 The feet resemble flat, leathery pads.
 Like the giraffe, dromedaries move both legs on one side of the body at the same time.

-Compared with the Bactrian camel, the dromedary has a lighter build, longer limbs, shorter hairs, a harder palate and an insignificant or absent ethmoidal fissure.
+Compared with the Bactrian camel, the dromedary has a lighter build, longer limbs, shorter hairs, a harder palate, and an insignificant or absent ethmoidal fissure.
 Unlike the camelids of the genus Lama, the dromedary has a hump, and in comparison has a longer tail, smaller ears, squarer feet, and a greater height at the shoulder.
 The dromedary has four teats instead of the two in the Lama species.